vargvinter/cert/21 Notifications.md

 `php artisan make:notification InvoicePaid`

-* This command will place a fresh notification class in your `app/Notifications` directory.
+* This command will place a fresh notification class in `app/Notifications` directory.

 # Sending Notifications